Enter a search term above and press Enter to start the search. Press Esc to cancel.

 Crime & Hunting

-Wolf pups in Switzerland under fire
+Wolf Pups in Switzerland Under Fire

-Editorial Team Wild beim Wild — July 10, 2025
+Editorial Wild beim Wild — 10 July 2025

-In 2025, there are plans to cross an additional red line in the "regulation" of innocent wolves in the canton of Graubünden .
-The Office for Hunting and Nonsense, headed by Adrian Arquint, Marcel Michel, and Arno Puorger, plans to kill two-thirds of this year's wolf pups as part of so-called "basic regulation," with the support of amateur hunters.
-These pups have committed no crime – their only offense being that they were born and are therefore classified as part of the " two-thirds quota."
-In the worst-case scenario, this could result in the deaths of dozens of wolf pups during the massacre!
+In 2025, there is an intention, in the canton of Graubünden to cross an additional red line in the “regulation” of innocent wolves.
+The Office for Hunting and Nonsense, led by Adrian Arquint, Marcel Michel and Arno Puorger, plans from 1 September onwards, within the framework of the so-called ‘basic regulation’, with the support of hobby hunters, to kill two thirds of this year’s wolf pups, who bear no guilt whatsoever — their only offence consists of having been born and being classified as a “two-thirds quota” — In the worst case, this could result in the deaths of dozens of wolf pups during the massacre!

 Petition: Stop the decimation of wolf pups

-Further reading
+Further articles

-More on the topic of hobby hunting: In our dossier on hunting, we compile fact checks, analyses and background reports.
+More on the topic of hobby hunting: In our Dossier on Hunting we compile fact checks, analyses, and background reports.

 Support our work

-Your donation helps to protect animals and give them a voice.
+With your donation you help protect animals and give them a voice.

 Donate now